 Fiber-rich foods include beans, fruits, green vegetables, lentils, and peas as well as starchy vegetables like corn and potatoes and foods that are made from whole grains like breads, cereals, oatmeal, pasta and rice.
-Fiber-rich foods can reduce your risk of having a high blood cholesterol level and type 2 diabetes and they can also make people feel full.
+Treatment diabetes info can reduce your risk of having a high blood cholesterol level and type 2 diabetes and they can also make people feel full.

 It needs to be pointed out that good carbohydrates can become bad carbohydrates.
 Carbs made of whole grains are healthy foods when they are unrefined, but food makers often try to make them tastier and capable of being edible for a longer period of time by processing them from unrefined carbohydrates to refined carbohydrates.

 Refined carbohydrates include white grains such as white bread, white rice, pastries, and pastas as well as sugary breakfast cereals.
 Pastas and rice can be good or bad.
 Brown rice, for instance, is good.